 Buying Your First Home

-At present lenders are regularly introducing and withdrawing mortgage products, leading to confusion for those wanting to buy a new home, in particular first time buyers.
+At present lenders are regularly changing the availability of their mortgage products, leading to confusion for those wanting to buy a new home, in particular first time buyers.

-Today’s property market still remains challenging with less availability of 90% and 95% loan to value (LTV) mortgages compared to those available pre-lockdown.
+Today’s property market still remains challenging given the current lockdown restrictions.
 In addition, it is unlikely that many first-time buyers will benefit from the increase in the LBTT threshold, as first-time buyers were already exempt on properties valued to a maximum of £145,000.

 The combination of the LBTT holiday and highly competitive mortgage rates on lower LTV deals has been designed to get the housing market moving again and the result has been a rise in house prices in the last month here in Scotland.

-Despite the challenging market, there are still several options available to first-time buyers that will make purchasing a home more affordable.
+Despite the challenging market there has been a record number of mortgage approved in recent months.
+There are still several options available to first-time buyers that will make purchasing a home more affordable.